 10 Crimes for Which Donald Trump Should Be Impeached

-There has been much debate about the possible impeachment of President Donald Trump as we near the end of 2019.
+There has been much debate about the impeachment of President Donald Trump.
 While there are many legitimate criticisms of Trump’s presidency, no president can be impeached just because people think he’s a terrible president.
 The Constitution says a president can only be impeached for “treason, bribery, or other high crimes and misdemeanors.”
 Unfortunately, being incompetent, obnoxious, racist, or ignorant does not qualify as a high crime or misdemeanor.

 1. Trump uses the presidency for his own personal gain.

-Trump is violating the US Constitution by using the presidency for his own personal gain.
+Donald Trump has repeatedly violated the US Constitution by using the presidency for his own personal gain.
 He has made millions of dollars by using his golf resort in Florida as a Southern White House.
-He profited when he urged Vice President Pence to stay at his resort in Ireland (which was far from where Pence was meeting the Irish Prime Minister).
+He profited when he urged Vice President Pence to stay at his resort in Ireland (which was far from where Pence was meeting the Irish Prime Minister) at a much higher cost than other, much closer places to stay.

 What's more, Trump and his family are making millions of dollars when foreign officials stay at Trump hotels and when foreign governments approve Trump projects or grant trademarks for Trump products.
 Trump and his family are profiting tremendously from actions he is taking as president.
 This is a glaring violation of the Constitution’s Foreign Emoluments Clause.